ftldb/ftldb/README.md

      and easily readable from a template, while the *generator* code is secondary and takes much less attention.

-[FreeMarker](http://freemarker.org) is a template engine that allows to solve the code generation problem in the second way with a simple template language called FTL.
+[FreeMarker](http://freemarker.org) is a Java-based template engine that allows to solve the code generation problem in the second way with a simple template language called FTL.

-It should be noted that not only [FreeMarker](http://freemarker.org).
-At first we tried [Velocity](http://velocity.apache.org) and we will succeed.
-But then, for a set, try [FreeMarker](http://freemarker.org).
-In our opinion, the second was better.
+> **Notice**: FreeMarker is not the only possible option.
+We have also tried its
+> closest competitor [Velocity](http://velocity.apache.org) and succeeded, but
+> the project seems frozen and its language is not as convenient as FTL.
+See an
+> old [feature comparison](http://freemarker.org/fmVsVel.html) for more details.

 FTLDB is an enhancement of FreeMarker for working with databases via JDBC.
 It provides FTL methods for retrieving data from database queries and calls.
 It